mvolkmann/blog/src/smalltalk.md

 - Message Names: for finding classes that implement a given method
 - Transcript: displays output
 - Installed Packages: lists all installed packages and allows more to be installed
-- Change Sorter: TODO: Describe this.
+- Change Sorter: for viewing, manipulating, and saving ChangeSets
 - Process Browser: displays the state of all Smalltalk processes and enables terminating them
-- Emergency Evaluator: TODO: Describe this.
+- Emergency Evaluator: a limited user interface that appears when an error occurs that prevents opening a Debugger;
+  can revert the last code modification in order to recover
 - File List: file explorer for viewing all local files and editing text files
 - SUnit Test Runner: for running unit tests and viewing the results